Eschatologue/CM_wiki/docs/gameplay/combat/movement.md

 !!! tip "Dash using other Actions"

-    Some class feature allows you to use Dash as :material-triangle: **Bonus Action** instead of an :material-circle: **Action**, a well known one is the rogue's *cunning action* and monk's *step of the wind*.
+    Some class feature allows you to use Dash as :rsc-bonus-action: **Bonus Action** instead of an :rsc-action: **Action**, a well known one is the rogue's *cunning action* and monk's *step of the wind*.
 Without specific class feature, Dash always uses an Action.
 Spells can also grants you the same benefit.

 **Difficult Terrain.** Moving through difficult terrain (e.g., thick underbrush, rubble) costs double the movement cost.